Standing Orders: Charter and Articles

 Now, therefore, know ye that We by virtue of Our Royal Prerogative and of all other powers enabling Us in that behalf do of Our special Grace certain Knowledge and mere Motion by these Presents for Us Our Heirs and Successors grant will direct and ordain as follows:

 Establishment Name and Incorporation of the School of Oriental and African Studies

-There shall be, and there is, hereby established with its principal seat in Greater London, including the City of London, a School with the name of "The School of Oriental and African Studies" (which may also be known as School of Oriental and African Studies or SOAS), by which name the Members for the time being of the Governing Body hereinafter constituted shall be and are hereby created one body corporate with perpetual succession and a common seal, with full power and capacity to do all lawful acts of whatever nature including without limitation by and in such name to sue and be sued and to acquire, hold, grant and dispose of or otherwise deal with any land or personal property of any value, or any interest of whatever nature in any such land or any buildings on any such land or such property, and such School shall have the constitution and powers and be subject to the regulations in this Our Charter prescribed and contained, and which School is in this Our Charter referred to as "The School".
+There shall be, and there is, hereby established with its principal seat in Greater London, including the City of London, a School with the name of "The School of Oriental and African Studies" (which may also be known as School of Oriental and African Studies or SOAS University of London), by which name the Members for the time being of the Board of Trustees hereinafter constituted shall be and are hereby created one body corporate with perpetual succession and a common seal, with full power and capacity to do all lawful acts of whatever nature including without limitation by and in such name to sue and be sued and to acquire, hold, grant and dispose of or otherwise deal with any land or personal property of any value, or any interest of whatever nature in any such land or any buildings on any such land or such property, and such School shall have the constitution and powers and be subject to the regulations in this Our Charter prescribed and contained, and which School is in this Our Charter referred to as "The School".

 Objects and Powers of the School

 1. The objects of the School shall be to be a centre of excellence in research and teaching relating to Asia, Africa and the Middle East, as expressed through a range of academic disciplines in the humanities and social sciences, and their interaction, and for such purpose: